-It’s before daybreak on this Mother’s Day.
-The pieces of my heart who will later celebrate with me are still sleeping, sideways tangled in their blankets.
+It’s before daybreak, near Mother’s Day.
+The pieces of my heart who will celebrate with me this weekend are still sleeping, sideways tangled in their blankets.
 I’m up because I know this is the time my soul rests.
 We all do this.
-We find spaces in the early morning, the after bedtime quiet, even the middle of the night.
+We find spaces in the early morning, the after bedtime quiet, even in the middle of the night.
 We find spaces where we make deposits into our energy, into our spirit, into the space that we will be soon pouring out to others.

 We do this because we know that loving our people can be a very expensive hobby.

 There are days when we wake up with plenty in the bank.
 These are the days of hot breakfasts, easy yeses, and the evening activity we are happy to attend.
-The days when everything aligns and we are somehow able to take care of others, take care of ourselves, and have enough left over to put toward planning for another day of general awesomeness.
+The days when everything aligns and we are somehow able to take care of others, take care of ourselves, and have enough left over to put toward planning for another day.

 And then there are the other days.
 The days when, by the time we brush our teeth, we know we are running on reserves.
 We are tired.
 Impatient.
-We have very, very little to give and stare into our reflection on the edge of tears wondering how what we have to give will ever be enough.
+We have very, very little to give and stare into our reflection wondering how what we have to give will ever be enough.

 I want you to soak this story into your soul for those days.